 Inside the 5-star Claridge Hotel, you will find the Champagne bar.
 It is one of the best bars in Mayfair, working with only the best quality ingredients and the best service imaginable.
 Inside an art-deco interior, you can taste premium bottles of champagne and well-crafted cocktails.
 The place has an extensive menu.
 It showcases rare labels of champagne and spirits so you can gift your tastebuds with unique flavours.

 The cocktail menu offers a mix of timeless classics and house originals.
-Order a negroni or an old fashioned and sense the attention to detail on the temperature and dilution of the drink.
-The bartender can also craft any of the world-classics your request.
-As for house specials, taste The Mayfair cocktail.
+Order a Negroni or an old-fashioned one and sense the attention to detail in the temperature and dilution of the drink.
+The bartender can also craft any of the world-classics you request.
+As for house specials, taste the Mayfair cocktail.
 It is made with Hennessy VSOP, Carpano Antica, Laphroaig 10yo, and Amaretto Dissarono.
-The Coconut Drop is a blend of Bombay Premium Cru, St. Germain, Dry Vermouth, coconut, and lime for something a little fresher.
+The Coconut Drop blends Bombay Premium Cru, St. Germain, Dry Vermouth, coconut, and lime for something fresher.

 The Claridge’s bar also carries a rich collection of prohibition whiskeys.
 Very few selected American distilleries produced these bottles during the prohibition era.
 Take a sip and sense flavours you’ve never tried before.
 Visit the Fumoir and the Painter’s Room for different environments and enjoy an exceptional flavours and design evening.